So do they take credit cards in Vienna?

 Don’t get me wrong – many places in Vienna (particularly hotels and other businesses that regularly serve tourists) do take cards.
 But refusing cards is not that unusual, so check first if in doubt.

-In particular, be prepared to use cash at the Christmas market stalls, and at cafés, bars, restaurants etc. outside of the tourist hotspots.
+In particular, be prepared to use cash at the Christmas market stalls (all the main ones have an ATM on site), and at cafés, bars, restaurants etc. outside of the tourist hotspots.